 The world right now is polarised over many issues and cognitive dissonance is occurring a lot, which is why it’s important to understand.

 There is one perspective that believes there are many external things in the world that threaten their welfare and existence.
 This could include threats of war from unseen enemies, biological threats and killer viruses, threats of losing your job, your home, your friends, your family or your rights if you don’t do as you are directed by authority or the threat of people who do not comply with government mandates.

-These people generally believe the government, authority and media is looking after them, always tell the truth and places restrictions and imposing laws on the people for the common good and their best interests.
+These people generally believe the government, authority and media are looking after them, always telling the truth and placing restrictions and imposing laws on the people for the common good and their best interests.

 This is what they have been told their entire life and have no reason to believe otherwise.
 They have never been presented with any evidence to the contrary.
 Until now.

 There is a second perspective that holds a completely opposing belief.
 Many of these people once believed the same as the first group, until they were presented with new and conflicting information.
 Through personal experience and observation, critical thinking, logic and rationale, and even intuition, they came to a view that the truth of the world was perhaps different to what they had been told.